philbowles/PangolinMQTT/docs/api.md

 ```

 All of them are designed to be called with `PANGO::xxx(payload, length)` inside the `onMessage` callback, but will work anywhere in your code with any blob + known length.
-There are plenty of examples in the  er... [examples](examples.md).
+There are plenty of examples in the [examples](examples.md) Folder.

 `char* payloadToCstring(uint8_t* data,size_t len);`